 A new year brings new opportunities.
 Currently we have 4 different tournament circuits to choose from depending whether you want to do grappling, sword work, full contact, tai ji, a range of styles, or a mix.
 If anyone would like to promote any other tournaments, feel free to suggest them to me at ShiGongJason@BrisbaneKungFu.com.

-Remember that while tournaments offer little to resemble ‘real fighting’, they can be a good opportunity to pit yourself against an unknown opponent, style, and to put yourself and your training under a little pressure.
+Remember that while tournaments offer little to resemble ‘real fighting’ or self defence, they can be a good opportunity to pit yourself against an unknown opponent, style, and to put yourself and your training under a little pressure.
 At the very least you get a sense of how you react under stress and what in your training is ingrained and what falls apart.
 So treat it as a learning experience not a competitive experience.

 If you’re unsure about competing, consider joining in forms, demonstrations first so you can see first hand what the sparring elements are like.
 Although the unknown can be overwhelming, most find that it is no more confronting than what they might do during class.
 Supporters are always appreciated too, so even coming along to watch and cheer for your team mates would give you a chance to see what is involved.